bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

-Again, we should see a JSON model in which the DN containts:
+Again, we should see a JSON model in which the DN contains:

 ```
  	uni/tn-<name-of-tenant>/ctx-<name-of-private-network>